BleuBleu/FamiStudio/Docs/docs/soundengine.md

 Features that can be toggled on/off depending on the needs of your projects:

-* Audio expansions chips (at most one can be enabled) : VRC6, VRC7, FDS, S5B and N163.
+* Audio expansions chips (at most one can be enabled) : VRC6/Rainbow Mapper, VRC7, FDS, S5B, MMC5, EPSM or N163
-* PAL/NTSC playback support.
+* PAL/NTSC playback
+* DPCM sample
+* DPCM bankswitching
-* DPCM sample support
+* DPCM extended range (up to 256 unique DPCM sample mappings)
+* Extended instrument range (up to 256 instruments per export)
 * Sound effect support (with configurable number of streams)
 * Blaarg Smooth Vibrato technique to eliminate "pops" on square channels
-* FamiTracker/FamiStudio tempo mode.
+* FamiTracker/FamiStudio tempo mode
-* Release notes support
+* Release notes
-* Volume track support.
+* Volume track
 * Volume slides
-* Fine pitch track support.
+* Fine pitch track support
-* Slide notes.
+* Slide notes
-* Slide notes (noise channel).
+* Slide notes (noise channel)
+* Noise slide ntoes
-* Vibrato effect.
+* Vibrato effect
-* Arpeggios (not to be confused with arpeggio instrument envelopes which are always enabled).
+* Arpeggios (not to be confused with arpeggio instrument envelopes which are always enabled)
 * Duty cycle effect track
 * Delayed notes/cuts (only when FamiTracker tempo is enabled)
 * Delta counter effect track
+* Phase reset support
+* FDS auto-modulation support

 ## RAM/CODE usage